BioLINCC FAQ

 Why is Institutional Review Board (IRB) review required for de-identified materials?

-An IRB reviews research projects from the point of view of determining whether the proposed research minimizes the risk to research participants.
+An IRB reviews research projects to determine whether the proposed research minimizes the risk to research participants.
 Although this usually has to do with research that involves treatment or invasive procedures, it also includes additional risk assessment from, in this case, potential harm to individuals through their identification.
-Although the NHLBI datasets have been redacted to remove personal identifiers such as name, address, etc., they also contain such a wealth of individual data such that there is a possibility of determining identity.
-The Data Repository operates under an NIH IRB-reviewed protocol which requires that datasets may only be released to researchers who are themselves under the oversight of an IRB. -

 Will you provide a custom dataset for my request?